 Arkansas’s Children in Foster Care

-The Family First Prevention Services Act is a landmark piece of federal legislation recently passed by Congress and is the first major federal child welfare law enacted in decades.
-The new federal law focuses on keeping children safely with their families when possible, because entering foster care can be traumatizing for many children.
+The Family First Prevention Services Act of 2018, a landmark piece of federal legislation, places an emphasizes on keeping children safely with their families when possible because entering foster care can be traumatizing for many children.
 It also places an emphasis on placing children with relatives, so that a child can maintain a connection with their family.
-And if children do have to enter foster care, it encourages children to be placed in the most family-like setting available, such as a family foster home, and it discourages using group care for children by limiting funds for group care settings.
+And if children do have to enter foster care, it encourages children to be placed in the most family-like setting such as a family foster home and discourages using group care for children by limiting funds for group care settings.